North Texas Municipal Water District’s (NTMWD) top priority is to keep drinking water safe.

 That’s why we continuously monitor and test hundreds of samples every day to ensure drinking water meets or exceeds regulatory, health and aesthetic standards set by the Texas Commission on Environmental Quality, the U.S. Environmental Protection Agency and the Safe Drinking Water Act.

 To ensure quality water at the tap, our state-certified laboratory conducts numerous analyses on the thousands of samples collected each year.
-We publish the levels of all regulated contaminants detected in our drinking water in an annual Consumer Confidence Report.
+We publish the levels of all regulated contaminants detected in our drinking water in an annual Water Quality Report.

 Additionally, the water providers we service also test water before they distribute it to residents and businesses, and produce their own annual Consumer Confidence Report.
 Most cities or water utilities have those available on their websites.